robin-mbg/may/README.md

 ```
 may -f <subpath>    # Filter repository list by the given subpath
 may -v              # Verbose output
+may -a              # All directories are searched, including dotfiles
 ```

 Every call to `may` can consist of 0..1 operations and 0..n options.
 This means that all of the following are permitted: `may`, `may -Uvf subpath`, `may -Iv`, `may -vI`.
 The following are NOT permitted: `may -IU`, `may --U`.